 We also offer a variety of other interventional pulmonology procedures, including:

 Airway ablation: Removes obstructions and opens the airways for patients with blocked or scarred airways.

 Balloon dilation: Expands narrowed airways via a balloon passed through a bronchoscope.

 Bronchial thermoplasty (BT): Delivers controlled thermal energy via bronchoscope to the airways, reducing the amount of smooth muscle that narrows the airways in patients with severe asthma.
 We are working with Njira Lugogo, M.D., director of the asthma program, in this area.
 For more information, visit our Asthma Diagnosis and Treatment or Comprehensive Asthma Management Program page.

-Bronchoscopic fiducial placement and lung tattooing: Advanced bronchoscopic techniques, including electromagnetic navigation bronchoscopy (ENB), are used to locate lesions and implant fiducial seeds and ink (tattoo) with the goal to minimize the amount of tissue resected by our thoracic surgeons.
+Bronchoscopic fiducial placement and lung tattooing: Advanced bronchoscopic techniques, including robotic bronchoscopy, are used to locate lesions and implant fiducial seeds and ink (tattoo) with the goal to minimize the amount of tissue resected by our thoracic surgeons.

 Pleuroscopy: The pleural cavity (the space between the two layers of tissue that line the lungs) is examined and biopsies can be taken under direct visualization.
 If necessary, a long-term tunneled pleural catheter is placed to remove and drain the pleural fluid, easing pressure and allowing the patient to breathe better.